Frequently Asked Questions

 What does the Module Two exam consist of?

-The module exam in Module Two: Foundations consists of a final exam in Spring term (exception for AS 2017 and SS 2018).
+The module exam in Module Two: Foundations consists of a final exam in Spring term.

 What do I do if two classes take place at the same time?

 BALET (120 credits) students should give priority to courses within their major study plan, because these need to be completed within 4 semesters.